SpectrumIM/spectrum2/documentation/installation/fedora_rhel.md

 There are nightbuilds for Fedora, CentOS-6/7 or RHEL6/7 distributions.

-Follow instructions at https://copr.fedoraproject.org/coprs/mcepl/spectrum2/ for your distribution
+Follow [instructions](https://copr.fedoraproject.org/coprs/mcepl/spectrum2/) for your distribution

 Install spectrum2 and spectrum2-libpurple-backend: